Free Consultation

 • Call Coverage

-A 1- year term contract, terminable “with or without cause,” leaves the physician highly exposed to sudden and unexpected termination, which could then trigger a “noncompete” provision preventing the physician from continuing to provide services for another practice in the same geographic area.
+A one-year term contract, terminable “with or without cause,” leaves the physician highly exposed to sudden and unexpected termination, which could then trigger a “noncompete” provision preventing the physician from continuing to provide services for another practice in the same geographic area.
 “No cause” termination provisions need to be resisted, and the physician needs to approach short-term contracts with “noncompete” provisions very carefully.

 It is important to understand the scope of your duties and responsibilities.
 Are you expected to engage in heavy administrative or community service responsibilities?

 Professional liability insurance is an important, yet often overlooked provision.
 Is the insurance “occurrence” or “claims-made” coverage?
 What are the per occurrence and aggregate limits of coverage?
 Will the practice purchase a “tail” policy, or is that an expense the physician will have to absorb?
-The physician needs an attorney experienced in such matters in order to avoid a costly mistake.
+The physician needs a contract attorney experienced in such matters in order to avoid a costly mistake.

 Many contracts provide that the physician is expected to take “call coverage,” without stating how call coverage will be assigned.
 The physician should negotiate reasonable call coverage, including weekend calls.
 The MGMA publishes benchmarks for call coverage in various specialties.

-Physicians Rights In Regard To Patient Records
+Physicians Rights in Regard to Patient Records

 Physician contracts often provide that the patient records are owned by the practice rather than the physician.
 This is reasonable during the term of the physician’s employment.
 However, the treatment of the records post termination of employment can be problematic.
 Some contracts provide that the records of patients who wish to continue to be seen by the physician will be transferred “at the physician’s expense,” notwithstanding the fact that most practices do not charge patients for copies of their records.
 The physician should try to negotiate a provision that patients may request that their medical records be transferred to their physician’s new practice, at the patient’s expense.
 The physician should also be given the right to free access to patient records necessary to defend medical malpractice or peer review action.

-Why Hire Physician Employment Contract Lawyer Barney Cohen?
+Why Hire Physician Contract Attorney Barney Cohen?

 Given the breadth and complexity of physician contracts, and the fact that they govern a hospital or medical group’s professional relationship with physician-employees, it is important to handle physician contract review and negotiations carefully.